asifrahaman13/superquery/CONTRIBUTING.md

 - Now install the dependencies. `pip install -r requirements.txt`

 - Now rename the .env.example. `mv .env.example .env`.
 Give the proper configuration by giving the API keys.
-For example set the open ai key, deepgram api key etc. Also set the configuration data in the config.yaml file.
-Now rename the redis.example.conf file to redis.conf file. `mv redis.example.conf redis.conf` If you are using redis server instead of local redis environment please change the redis.conf file.
+For example set the open ai key etc. Also set the configuration data in the config.yaml file.

 ## Install precommit hooks.